-Case report
+Case Report

-A 41-year old Malay man, working as a logger, presented with two weeks of fever, myalgia and abdominal pain.
+A 41-year-old Malay man, working as a logger, presented with two weeks of fever, myalgia and abdominal pain.
 He had been diagnosed and treated for malaria 20 years ago.
 He remained asymptomatic until now.
-He had no other history of traveling to any malaria endemic country and taking any malarial chemoprophylaxis.
-On examination, he was febrile with his body temperatures swinging between 37°C and 39.3°C and relative bradycardia.
+He had no other history of traveling to other malaria endemic country and not taking any malarial chemoprophylaxis.
+On examination, he was febrile with temperatures swinging between 37°C and 39.3°C and relative bradycardia.
 He was not jaundiced and neither were any rashes noted.
-There was no hepatosplenomegaly on physical examination.
+There was no hepatosplenomegaly.

-His full blood count showed normal Hb (14.2

-g/dl) and platelet count (201 x $10^{9}/l$).
-The white cell count, was within normal range (5.2 x $10^{9}/l$) with neutrophil predominance.
-Serum albumin was 34.9 g/l, alkaline phosphatase 178 IUl, aspartate transaminase 63 IU/l, alanine transaminase 63.9 IU/l and total bilirubin 9.4 umoll/l.
+His full blood count showed normal Hb (14.2 g/d1) and platelet count (201 x $10^{9}/1$).
+The white cell count, however was within normal range (5.2 x $10^{9}/1$) with neutrophil predominance.
+Serum albumin was 34.9 g/l, alkaline phosphatase 178 IU/1, aspartate transaminase 63 IU/1, alanine transaminase 63.9 IU/1 and total bilirubin 9.4 umol/ 1.

 Ultrasonography of the abdomen showed hepatomegaly with a mildly echogenic parenchyma.
 The spleen was at the upper limit of normal (13.8 cm).
 Blood cultures isolated Salmonella typhi.
 The first Widal test was not significant (T(O) 1:50 and T(H) 1:50).
 The second Widal test taken nine days later showed T(O) 1:100 and T(H) 1:200.
 Serial blood smears for malaria parasites was positive for Plasmodium vivax (160/ul blood) on the fifth smear.

-He was treated with chloramphenicol 500mg qid for 14 days and a course of chloroquine and primaquine with an uneventful recovery.
+He was treated with chloramphenicol 500mg qid for 14 days and a course of chloroquine and primaquine with uneventful recovery.